Introduction

 It is a full-stack platform that handles orchestration, telemetry, and safety — everything between an AI agent and physical execution.
 Define a workflow, deploy it to a robot, collect real-world telemetry, and iterate.
 The full cycle compresses from weeks to minutes.

-The platform is natively integrated with Asimov hardware and runs an identical stack on virtual robots in the browser simulator, so you can develop and validate before touching hardware.
+The platform is natively integrated with Asimov hardware and runs an identical stack on Digital Asimov, the browser-based digital twin, so you can develop and validate before touching hardware.

 What's included